What is data loss?

 A hard drive can be formatted intentionally, to clean up the storage unit, to reset the disk’s file system or to repair virus attacks, for example.
 However, a person can also format a hard drive accidentally or want to reverse the formatting.

-In such cases, data recovery also needs to be triggered, with good chances of recovery.
+In such cases, data recovery is also required, with good chances of recovery.
 After all, deleted files usually remain there, if you don’t overwrite them with other data.
-Thus, a professional service is needed to recover the structure index, which allows to recover the files from the formatted SATA HDD again.
+Therefore, a professional service is needed to recover the structure index, which allows to recover the files from the formatted SATA HDD again.

 External Hard Drive Data Recovery